Diesel (company): 2020's

 Belgian designer Glenn Martens was appointed artistic director of Diesel in October 2020.
 2021 direct e-commerce sales for Diesel saw a 34% rise compared to 2019 figures, attributable to Martens work.
 The Diesel Fall/Winter 2022 Ready-to-Wear fashion show, designed by him and held on 23 February 2022 in Milan, got mostly positive coverage.
 It was deemed as a "magical and fantastic" show with "big ambitions" and an "out of this world" vibe, while other reviewers appreciated that the "collection’s inspirations spanned decades", although the high-heeled boots proved tricky to walk in, as one model was led off the runway by a member of the technical crew after having repeatedly tripped.

+In January 2026, Diesel appointed Andrea Rigogliosi as its new CEO, filling a vacancy that had lasted more than two years.
+Rigogliosi most recently served as the global head of retail and commercial at Miu Miu.